 02

-Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:47, where the video says: “you're really trying to do, and what kind of skills would really augment and enhance your workflow.
 And once you find a skill that you like, you can simply click here and tell Codex to install that skill.”

 03